cPanel MX records

 |MX server address||Priority|

-- Scroll down to Add New Record, and enter 1 in the Priority field.
+- In the Add New Record section, enter 1 in the Priority field.

 - Enter ASPMX.L.GOOGLE.COM in the Destination field.